AppliedMechanics-EAFIT/SolidsPy/README.md

 2. `meshes/` Complete models including its Gmsh representation and a Python script to produce the required (nodes, elements, materials and load) text files ready for input.

-3. `docs/` Documentation files like easy-to-follow tutorials showing how to define a SolidsPy model in terms of text files and model creation with Gmsh.
+3. `docs/` Documentation files in the form of easy-to-follow tutorials showing how to define a SolidsPy model in terms of text files and model creation with Gmsh.